 Preparing for your appointment

 You're likely to start by seeing your family doctor or a general practitioner.
-However, in some cases when you call to set up an appointment, you may be referred to a doctor who specializes in disorders of the brain and nervous system (neurologist).
+However, in some cases when you call to set up an appointment, you may be referred to a doctor trained in brain and nervous system conditions (neurologist).

 What you can do

 - Be aware of any pre-appointment restrictions.
 At the time you make the appointment, be sure to ask if there's anything you need to do in advance.

 - Write down any symptoms you're experiencing, including any that may seem unrelated to the reason for which you scheduled the appointment.
 For example, even though your primary complaint may be headache, your doctor will want to know about any changes you may have noticed in your vision, speech or coordination.

 - Write down key personal information, including any major stresses and recent life changes.

 - Make a list of your key medical information, including other conditions you're being treated for and the names of the medications that you're taking.

 - Take a family member or friend along, if possible.
 Sometimes it can be difficult to soak up all the information provided to you during an appointment.
 Someone who accompanies you may remember something that you missed or forgot.